I love Slow Cooker Apricot Chicken.. it bubbles away all day making you so hungry.

-Little Fact: Did you know that Slow Cooker Apricot Chicken was one of the first recipes that was put on the Stay at Home Mum site?
-That’s becaue it is on such high rotation at my house.
+Little Fact: Did you know that Slow Cooker Apricot Chicken was one of the first recipes that were put on the Stay at Home Mum site?
+That’s because it is on such high rotation at my house.

 Chicken pieces are perhaps the most affordable cut of meat there is at the moment – I usually buy a few kilograms of chicken legs for less than $4 per kilogram – and load up the slow cooker to capacity!
 Also look at Chicken Maryland in the deli section of your local Supermarket – it is the thigh and the leg joined together – they are very easy to separate – and you can pick them up for just a few dollars per kilogram!